-The original powers of attorney authorizing Yoohyun K. Choi and Tyler Thorn to execute this Annual Report on Form 10-K, and any amendments thereto, for the trustees of the Registrant on whose behalf this Amendment is filed have been executed and filed as an Exhibit hereto.
+The original powers of attorney authorizing Yoohyun K. Choi and Tyler Thorn to execute the Registration Statement, and any amendments thereto, for the trustees of the Registrant on whose behalf this Amendment is filed have been executed and filed as Exhibits hereto.

-FIFTH AMENDED AND RESTATED DECLARATION OF TRUST OF HPS CORPORATE LENDING FUND

-NOVEMBER 10, 2022
+FIFTH AMENDED AND RESTATED DECLARATION OF TRUST OF HPS CORPORATE LENDING FUND NOVEMBER 10, 2022